mg-04/mg-04.github.io/_articles/circuitsim/framework.markdown

 } Res;
 ```

+`n1`, `n2` are the node labels the resistor is connected to, and `R` is the resistance.

-Sources are a bit complicated.
-Let's just support DC for now
+Sources are a bit complicated, but a simple independent *current* source can be realized below:

 ```c
 typedef struct {